mautic/developer-documentation-new/docs/rest_api/emails.rst

      - array
      - ``customMjml`` key along with MJML content for Email based on MJML

+.. vale on

 .. vale off

 List Emails
 ***********

+.. vale on

 Get a list of Emails.

-.. vale on

 .. code-block:: php